The Sims 4 expansion packs: Holidays

 Holidays in Seasons are very customizable.
 They are worldwide events that repeat each year, and each come with their own set of traditions which define the way the Sims celebrate the holiday.
 There are multiple pre-made holidays, and players are able to create their own or edit/delete the pre-made ones.
 Holidays begin at 6:00 am and end at 2:00 am of the next day.
 When the holiday ends, Sims will get a happy or sad moodlet, depending on how many traditions they completed.
 Surprise holidays will occasionally pop up in Sims' calendars a few days before they occur, such as "Talk Like a Pirate Day".

 Traditions are the main core feature of holidays and they come in various forms.
 Each holiday can have up to 5 different traditions and they determine how a holiday is celebrated.
 The traditions vary from eating a grand meal to partying, appreciating things and singing together.
 Each holiday can be assigned a decoration theme, which will allow the current household to choose from appropriate decorations to place on the outside of their house, via the "Attic Shack Decoration Box" (which can be bought in build mode).
 Neighboring houses will automatically be decorated when a holiday starts, unless the theme is set to "None".

 Reception

-Review aggregator website Metacritic gave Seasons a score of 81/100, indicating "generally favourable reviews".
-Yamilia Avendano from Twinfinte praised the new features introduced into the game but criticized the lack of a new world, saying "it's a shame that there isn't a whole new world and I personally can't forgive that."
+Review aggregator website Metacritic gave Seasons a score of 81/100, indicating "generally favorable reviews".
+Yamilia Avendano from Twinfinite praised the new features introduced into the game but criticized the lack of a new world, saying "it's a shame that there isn't a whole new world and I personally can't forgive that."
 Avendano also rated the pack saying it's "worthy of your time and attention", provided the player owned and enjoyed The Sims 4.
 Hardcore Gamers Spencer Rutledge praised the expansion for "adding a tremendous amount of depth" to The Sims 4 and that he "can't wait for the changes Seasons brings to my Sims' lives."